amitjangid80/multiutillib/README.md

 >**This class will help users to Select image from gallery or capture using camera.
 This class also helps in croping, compressing the image.**

+>**To get all the images you captured in camera or gallery or cropped you can get normally in onActivityResult**

+>**The permissions are handled automatically here for Camera and Gallery.**

 ```java
 // Pick image using Gallery:
 // this example is to use directly in kotlin